matthieu-bt/business-guide/source/account/signatureusage.rst

 Downloading Signature Usage Report
 ==================================

 As an admin of Skribble Business and Skribble Enterprise, you can download a monthly signature usage report.
-Signature reports are available in CSV format and help you to keep track of signatures used by the members of your Skribble Business for each calendar month.
+Signature reports are available in CSV format and help you to keep track of signatures used by the members of your business for each calendar month.

 From your **Business profile**: